spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2022-12-01-virtual-env-pip.md

 **Step 0: To create a virtual environment, type this in your Windows Command line**: <br>
 `pip3 install virtualenv` <br>

-Note that the command above will create the virtual environment with the Python version on your local computer. <br
+Note that the command above will create the virtual environment with the Python version on your local computer. <br>

 To *install multiple versions of Python* on your computer, you need *pyenv*.
-I found a really helpful [blog](https://k0nze.dev/posts/install-pyenv-venv-vscode/) and [video](https://www.youtube.com/watch?v=HTx18uyyHw8) by k0nze that gives a clear step-by-step of the entire process.
+I found a really helpful [blog](https://k0nze.dev/posts/install-pyenv-venv-vscode/) and [video](https://www.youtube.com/watch?v=HTx18uyyHw8) by *k0nze* that gives a clear step-by-step of the entire process.

 1. Navigate to the project folder where you want the virtual environment to live using `cd` in the Command line.
+For example, to create a folder called *New Folder*: <br>
+`cd C:\Users\ibobu\OneDrive\New Folder`
-2. Create the virtual environment:
+2. Create the virtual environment: <br>
-`py -m venv env`
+`py -m venv env` <br>
-*env* is the name of the new environment and can be named anything — for example `py -m venv deeplearning`.
+Note that *env* is the name of the new environment and can be named anything — for example: `py -m venv deeplearning`.
-3. Activate the environment: `.\env\Scripts\activate`.
-Again, note that *env* is the name of the new environment.
+3. Activate the environment: <br> `.\env\Scripts\activate` <br> Again, note that *env* is the name of the new environment.
 4. Do some basic checks:
 - There should be a folder in your project folder called *env*
   - Go to the new environment: `cd env`